bsc-s2/pykit/zktx/README.md

 **syntax**:
 `zktx.KVAccessor()`

-An abstract class that defines an underlaying storage access API.
+An abstract class that defines an underlying storage access API.
 An implementation of `KVAccessor` must provides with 4 API:

 ```python